Enter the

 Description/Taste

-Candil apples are elongated fruits with an oval to cylindrical shape, connected to slender, dark brown stems.
+Candil apples are elongated fruits with an oval to cylindrical shape connected to slender, dark brown stems.
 The skin is smooth, waxy, glossy, and yellow-green, covered in prominent white lenticels and dark red blush.
-Depending on the exposure to the sun, the red blush can appear partially on the skin or almost entirely cover the apple’s surface.
+Depending on the exposure to the sun, the red blush can appear partially on the skin or almost entirely cover the apple's surface.
 Underneath the thin skin, the flesh is ivory, crisp, fine-grained, and aqueous, encasing a central fibrous core filled with a few black-brown, oval seeds.
 There may also be some slight, pale green veining that extends through the flesh.
-Candil apples have a sugar-like aroma and a juicy, chewy, and crunchy consistency with a balanced sweet and sharp, acidic flavor.
+Candil apples have a sugar-like aroma and a juicy, chewy, and crunchy consistency with a balanced sweet, sharp, acidic flavor.

 Seasons/Availability